 Look at it this way.
 How many ideas do you get each day?
 Probably hundreds.
 How many do you end up remembering, let alone implementing?

-The only thoughts that become a reality are the ones that you transfer from your mind to a piece of paper.
-From your mind into this world.
+The only thoughts that become a reality are those you transfer from your mind to a piece of paper.
+They journey from your mind into this world.
 That is how your ideas come to life.

 Similarly, your goals, even if they are long-term, need to be brought to life.
 The only way to get the opportunity to fulfill these goals practically is by taking them out of your head.

-But for the most part, a life plan keeps you on track.
+For the most part, a life plan keeps you on track.
 It gives you the direction that you need to follow throughout the years.
-You always have your vision in front of you, so whatever you think of doing is coherent to your long-term plans.
+You always have your vision in front of you, so whatever you think of doing is coherent with your long-term plans.

 How to Make a Life Plan

-Now, let’s move to the best part: how to make a life plan.
+Now, let’s move to the best part: how to make a plan for life.

-There’s no defined strategy or hard rule when it comes to learning how to make a life plan.
+There’s no defined strategy or hard rule when it comes to learning how to make a plan for life.
 All you need to do is be true to yourself.
 On top of that, implement the following tips in the process so that you can have a realistic and achievable life plan that satisfies your needs.

 1. Be Aware of Your Failures

 Most plans require you to start with your strengths.
-Things that you have achieved in life, never messed up, are amazingly good at, etc. But that’s not the most authentic perspective of life.
+Things that you have achieved in life, never messed up, and are amazingly good at, etc. That’s not the most authentic perspective of life.